akka/akka/akka-docs/rst/general/supervision.rst

 Lifecycle monitoring is implemented using a :class:`Terminated` message to be received by the monitoring actor, where the default behavior is to throw a special :class:`DeathPactException` if not otherwise handled.
-In order to start listening for :class:`Terminated` messages is to use ``ActorContext.watch(targetActorRef)`` and then ``ActorContext.unwatch(targetActorRef)`` to stop listening for that.
+In order to start listening for :class:`Terminated` messages, invoke ``ActorContext.watch(targetActorRef)``.
+To stop listening, invoke ``ActorContext.unwatch(targetActorRef)``.
 One important property is that the message will be delivered irrespective of the order in which the monitoring request and target’s termination occur, i.e. you still get the message even if at the time of registration the target is already dead.

 Monitoring is particularly useful if a supervisor cannot simply restart its children and has to terminate them, e.g. in case of errors during actor